solidiquis/100-Days-of-New-Programming-Languages/README.md

 # 100 Days of New Programming Languages

 After learning that Brian Kernighan <a href="https://youtu.be/O9upVbGSBFo?t=3718">rewrites the same program in as many programming languages as possible</a>, I was inspired to try the same thing.
 The challenge is to take a simple text formatter - one that reads a text file, formats it so that each line is no more than 70 characters, then writes it to StdOut - and rewrite it in as many programming languages as possible until March 16th, 2021, while being employed and having a life
 😂.

 The text file I'll be working with contains a poem, Nemesis, by my favorite author of all time: HP Lovecraft.

 I'll be including my review of my experience using the programming language in this README doc and give it a score from 0 - 10, which will also take into account my experience navigating its respective documentation.
 Please note that these are not judgments of the programming language as a whole; it's moreso a reflection of how well-suited that language is for this particular task, and what my experiences are trying to pick it up as a total noob.

 As of today, I'm pretty proficient with four programming languages: Python, Ruby, JavaScript, and Go - so my reviews for those languages in particular will be a little biased as I won't have to go through the pains of learning those languages, nor referring to their documentation.

 I'm particularly excited to get my hands dirty with the more niche programming languages like Haskell, Elixir, and D - so if anyone wants me to review their favorite obscure programming language, write up an issue!

-And to fans of Brainfuck, Befunge, and Malbolge: I am not masochistic enough to subject myself to the pains of learning those particular programming languages lol.
+And to fans of Brainfuck, Befunge, and Malbolge: I am not masochistic enough to subject myself to the pains of learning those particular programming languages - sorry lol.

 ## Python (10/10)